10 Best Activities and Attractions on Oahu

 A hike to Manoa Falls is a fun adventure

-9. In the winter, watch those incredibly tall waves along the North Shore.
-The top spots for watching the winter surf are at Waimea Bay, Sunset Beach and the famous Banzai Pipeline at Ehukai Beach.
-Also in the winter, watch for humpback whales splashing in Hawaii’s water.
+Another delightful winter activity is to watch for humpback whales splashing in the Pacific Ocean.
 A great vantage point is to take a short hike on the Makapuu Point Lighthouse Trail (off Hwy 72 north of Hawaii Kai) or at the lookouts off Diamond Head Road just above Diamond Head Beach Park on the east side of Diamond Head Crater.
+We have even seen them from elevated hotel rooms from Waikiki.

-10. Watch the sun sink into the ocean with a sunset picnic.
+One way to enhance your sunset time is to have a picnic.
 You can either pick up your own picnic supplies from a grocery store or restaurant.
 Even the ABC Stores that are all over Waikiki have a decent selection for a picnic.
 Alternatively, many resorts will offer “to-go” picnic baskets.
-Please note that alcoholic beverages are prohibited on Hawaii beaches.
-See my article on enjoying a Waikiki Beach sunset picnic.

 See these links for more great Oahu vacation ideas: